Nets vs. 76ers: Betting Trends, Record ATS, Home/Road Splits

 Additional Nets Insights & Trends

-- Brooklyn has a 3-7 record against the spread while finishing 5-5 overall in its past 10 games.
+- Brooklyn has gone 5-5 in its last 10 games, with a 3-7 record against the spread in that span.

-- Four of the Nets' past 10 games have hit the over.
+- The Nets have gone over the total in four of their last 10 contests.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.